Eldfin/SLIFOX/README.md

     The directory path defining where the significance image should be writen to.
     If None, no image will be writen.
 - `colormap`: list
     Colormap used for the image generation.
-Default is viridis.

 ##### Returns
 - `image_num_peaks`: (n, m)